 Buffalo is also home to one of the greatest literary collections in the world: the James Joyce Collection at the University at Buffalo.
 UB’s Joyce Collection is comprised of more than 10,000 pages of the author’s working papers, notebooks, manuscripts, correspondence, photographs, publishing records and important memorabilia.
 It is by far the largest and most prestigious collections of Joyce’s work in the world and the crown jewel of the University’s extensive Poetry Collection.

-For book lovers whose travels always include a visit to a local bookseller, look no further than Talking Leaves Books, with stores in the Elmwood Village and University Heights, and Dog Ears Bookstore & Café in South Buffalo.
-Used book store lovers can head to North Buffalo at the Second Reader Book Shop.
-While there, ask for a copy of Lauren Belfer’s City of Light and The Last Fine Time by Verlyn Klinkenborg, two of the finest books ever written about the City of Good Neighbors.
+For book lovers whose travels always include a visit to a local bookseller, look no further than Talking Leaves Books in the Elmwood Village and Dog Ears Bookstore & Café in South Buffalo.
+Used book store lovers can head to Second Reader Book Shop, Rust Belt Books and West Side Stories.
+Look for a copy of Lauren Belfer’s City of Light and The Last Fine Time by Verlyn Klinkenborg, two of the finest books ever written about the City of Good Neighbors.

 Collectors of rare books and ephemera will also want to visit Old Editions Bookshop in downtown Buffalo, one of the largest antiquarian bookstores in the country featuring thousand of rare and out of print books.